hphelion/documentation/moonshot/prepare.releasenotes.md

 ##For Further Information## {#for-further-information}

-For additional related information on HP Cloud OS:
+For additional related information on HP Cloud OS for Moonshot:

 * [HP Cloud OS for Moonshot Documentation web site](/cloudos/moonshot/): Provides the topics listed in this section, including ... ( summarize )